- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 Is a registered office address public in the UK?

 Yes.
-Your registered office address is publicly visible on the Companies House register, and anyone can search for it for free.
-This is why many directors choose a registered office service rather than using their home address.
-Your home address, once filed, remains on historical records even after you change it.
-Using a professional address from day one is the cleanest way to keep your personal details off the public register.
+Your registered office is publicly visible on the Companies House register and anyone can search it for free.
+This is exactly why directors choose a service address over their home.
+Once a home address has been filed, it stays on historical records even after you change it, so using a professional address from the start is the cleanest way to keep personal details private.

 Can a PO Box be used as a registered office address in the UK?

-No. Companies House does not accept a standard Royal Mail PO Box as a registered office address.
-Your address must be a physical location capable of receiving and acknowledging statutory mail.
-Some providers advertise PO Box-style services, so it is worth confirming that any provider you use offers a genuine street address with physical mail handling before you sign up.
+No. Companies House does not accept a Royal Mail PO Box, or similar services, as a registered office.
+The address must be a physical location capable of receiving and acknowledging statutory mail.
+Some providers advertise PO Box-style options, so confirm any provider offers a genuine monitored street address before signing up.

 Do sole traders need a registered office address in the UK?

-No. The registered office requirement applies only to limited companies and LLPs registered at Companies House.
-Sole traders are not incorporated entities, so there is no legal obligation to have a registered office.
-Sole traders do need to provide a business address to HMRC for self-assessment purposes, but this is a separate requirement and does not appear on a public register.
+No. The requirement applies only to limited companies and LLPs registered at Companies House.
+Sole traders are not incorporated, so there is no obligation to hold a registered office.
+Sole traders do give HMRC a business address for self-assessment, but that is separate and does not appear on a public register.

 How much does a registered office address cost in the UK?

-Registered office address services typically cost between £30 and £100 per year for a basic package.
-London addresses tend to sit at the higher end of that range.
-More comprehensive packages that include mail forwarding, a director service address, and additional business address use can cost more, usually between £100 and £200 per year.
-The cost is modest relative to the privacy and compliance benefits, and it is a legitimate business expense.
+Basic registered office services usually cost between £30 and £100 a year, with London addresses at the higher end.
+More complete packages adding mail forwarding, a director service address, and wider business address use tend to run £100 to £200 a year.
+The cost is modest against the privacy and compliance benefits, and it is a legitimate business expense.

 View more

 Yes.
-Many accountants offer their office address as a registered office for clients, either as a standalone service or included within an accounting package.
-The advantage is that statutory mail arrives directly with your accountant, who can act on filing reminders immediately.
-If your accountant does not offer this, a dedicated registered office service is a straightforward alternative.
+Many accountants offer their office as a registered office, either standalone or inside an accounting package.
+The advantage is that statutory mail lands directly with your accountant, who can act on filing reminders straight away.
+If yours does not offer it, a dedicated registered office service is a simple alternative.

-What is the difference between a registered office address and a correspondence address in the UK?
+What is the difference between a registered office and a correspondence address?

-A registered office address is the legal address of your company filed at Companies House.
-A correspondence address is simply where you prefer to receive general business post, and it has no legal standing.
-Any company can nominate a correspondence address for day-to-day mail, but this does not replace the registered office for statutory purposes.
-Companies House and HMRC will always use the registered office address for formal notices, regardless of any separate correspondence address you provide.
+A registered office is your company’s legal address filed at Companies House.
+A correspondence address is just where you prefer general business post to go, with no legal standing.
+Companies House and HMRC always use the registered office for formal notices, no matter what separate correspondence address you nominate for everyday mail.